-This is a recipe that I know your family is going to love, so don’t let the chickpea flour stop you from giving this a try.
+This is a recipe that I know your family is going to love.
+If you’re new to trying alternative flours, don’t let the chickpea flour stop you from giving this a try.

-Whole grain flours are different, they are created with the… you guessed it… whole grain.
+Whole grain flours are different, they are created with the whole grain.
 These are more nutritious, higher in fiber and in some cases, like chickpea flour, also high in protein.
 So, with that said, it’s much more nutritious for your family to start trying whole grain flours – and this chickpea flour banana bread is the perfect way to explore this idea.

 Chickpea flour is like a superhero – in just one serving, it contains 6 grams of protein and 5 grams of fiber!
 This is a big deal because fiber and protein will slow down the digestion of this food in your system.
 This will help to avoid that sugar spike that can be caused from refined flours.